flightaware/dump1090_builder/README.md

-# Dump1090 + Piaware Debian Package Builder
+# Dump1090 Package Builder

-## Grotesquely Similar

-This is pretty much a copy of piaware_builder but with a different ship list and stuff like that.
+## FA version of dump1090

+This is a companion builder to the public github FlightAware fork of dump1090, dump1090_mr.

+PiAware can work with this or other versions of dump1090 or other programs that produce beast binary format on port 30005.

 ## Prerequisites